JADES: An Abundance of Ultra-Distant T- and Y-Dwarfs in Deep Extragalactic Data: NIFTY : Near-Infrared Fitting for T and Y Dwarfs

 We plot a sample SED fit and corner plot for a \texttt{NIFTY} fit to JADES-GS-BD-1 using the Sonora Elf Owl models in Figure \ref{fig:example_NIFTY_fit_44120}.
 The fit is quite good, with $\chi^2_{\mathrm{red}} = 2.62$, largely owing to the bright fluxes and small uncertainties.
 This source is also detected at 7 microns with MIRI, helping to constrain the fit at longer wavelengths.
 The Sonora Elf Owl fit to this source returns a temperature T$_{\mathrm{eff}} = 978^{+33}_{-40}$ K, at a distance of $800 \pm 60$ pc.
 This source appears in \KBD{}, with a best-fit temperature using fits to the Sonora Cholla models (using a more simple $\chi^2$ minimization algorithm) of $1150$ K, but at a similar distance of 749 pc.
 The difference in temperature can also be attributed to the usage of MIRI F770W photometry, which was not included in the fits in \KBD{}, demonstrating the importance of mid-IR photometry to provide better constraints on the physical properties.
+The final SEDs and corner plots derived from the \texttt{NIFTY} fits are available in Zenodo via \dataset[DOI: 10.5281/zenodo.20127944]{https://doi.org/10.5281/zenodo.20127944}.